 Buttering: Took a shit ton of work to get it to butter off the tail and almost as much off the nose.

 Switch: Much better switch than you would think and like the Warpig, I found myself riding switch a lot more than I usually do with directional boards like this.

 Jumps: This can launch and go big if your health insurance policy matches your ball size.
 My health insurance policy is great but my balls seem to have shrunk in the middle age stage of my life so I kept it safe to ride another day.
 You can feel the potential in this board though.

 Pipe: Yeah this is the kind of board I would like to ride the pipe in.
 Nice and quick edge to edge and has sufficient drive from wall to wall.
 The edge hold is my only concern.

-So all in all the Ride Mtnpig is a mostly bomby mostly directional freeride board that will appeal to the mostly straigt liner kind of rider but it can work if you need to mellow out your game half way through the day too.
-If you want to go balls out all day every day then the Timless might be the call.
+So all in all the Ride Mtnpig is a mostly bomby mostly directional freeride board that will appeal to the mostly straight liner kind of rider but it can work if you need to mellow out your game halfway through the day too.
+If you want to go balls out all day every day then the Timeless might be the call.